 Ajuda Botanical Garden – Beautiful gardens overlooking the river.

 25 de Abril Bridge – Golden Gate’s twin sister.

 Docas – Attractive dock area with cosmopolitan bars and restaurants.

 Monument to Christ – Christ opens His arms to the city.

-Lisbon is inexpensive and the sightseeing is easy to do alone as a solo traveler or with friends.
-Lastly, for those travelers, 50 plus, the streets are steep.
-Hope you like to walk because the best way to see the city is by Tram 28 or by foot.
+Lisbon is inexpensive and sightseeing is easy to do alone as a solo traveler or with friends.
+Lastly, and important to know for travelers, 50 plus, the streets are steep.
+Hope you like to walk because the best way to see the city is by Tram 28 or on foot.
 What to do in Lisbon?
 As you can see the list is endless!

 Copyright © 2023 Capetown-Rio, Inc. USA.
 All rights reserved.
 Republishing is allowed only with written permission.
 All photography rights on this page belong to Capetown-Rio, Inc. and the author.
 Do you have a question, business proposal, or speaking opportunity?
 Please contact me here.